Learning How to Improve

-Learning how to improve is an important part of our Dharma practice.
-Phakchok Rinpoche reminds us of some simple reflections we can practice in this video excerpt from a teaching given in Singapore.
+Learning how to improve helps us to ripen our Dharma practice.
+Phakchok Rinpoche reminds us of some simple reflections that can benefit practice in this video excerpt from a teaching given in Singapore.

 Learning how to improve means remembering the kindness of the teachings, and the kindness of all beings in the past and present who allow us to receive the teachings.
-Rinpoche begins by reminding us how we should remember all the people who worked hard in the past.
-It is very good to keep this in mind.
-We often forget the kindness of others, and we don’t value life.
-We must appreciate the centers where we learn and the people who make it possible.
-There are many people doing so many things that we often don’t even see.
+We can remember all those who practiced before us.
+Often we forget the kindness of others, and we don’t value life.
+But we can appreciate the Dharma centers where we learn and the people who make it possible.
+There are many people doing so many things to support the teachings that we don’t even see.
 In history, we remember that it was the King in Tibet, King Trisong Deutsen, who invited Guru Rinpoche to come to teach.

 Learning how to improve means learning holistically.
 Buddhadharma is not only a philosophy and it is also not just meditation.
 We can read many books and meditate for many hours, but there is more to it.
 That is not all that we can study.
 It is very helpful for us to read life stories and to reflect on how the great masters of the past practiced.
 As human beings, we face challenges every day.
-The stories from the past can help us to understand how to practice.
-Life stories and jataka tales (stories of the Buddha’s past lives) can help us to know how to behave correctly.
+These stories from the past can help us to understand how to practice.
+Life stories and jataka tales (stories of the Buddha’s past lives) also help us to learn ethical behavior.
+We know how to behave correctly.